alaffin12/bestiary/README.md

 # Bestiary
-# Testing
 Bestiary is a mobile-friendly 5e compendium of creatures that organizes them in various classifications and strengths.

-See the latest compiled build here: [http://chisaipete.github.io/bestiary/](http://chisaipete.github.io/bestiary/)
+99% of this is based on the work of others (notably chisaipete), however I created a fork to store some homebrew monsters alongside the other content.
+For the latest compiled version of the original please head here: [http://chisaipete.github.io/bestiary/](http://chisaipete.github.io/bestiary/)

 ## To Do
 * Sort by location, sub-types, tags, CR, level, etc.